 In many modern vehicles, the DCM is responsible for controlling the operation of power windows.
 It interprets user inputs from switches or automatic functions (like anti-pinch protection) and regulates the movement of the window motors accordingly.

-The DCM also takes care of mirror adjustments as well.
+The functionality of a door control module extends to mirror adjustments as well.
 Activated over switches connected remotely or programmatically, the DCM adjusts position of side view mirrors based on user preference.
 It also performs mirror heating functions in high end models.

 DCM plays a crucial role in the vehicle's anti-theft system.
 It communicates with other modules, such as the engine control unit (ECU) and the body control module (BCM), to ensure that the vehicle cannot be started or driven without proper authentication.